Run-and-tumble particle in one-dimensional confining potential: Steady state, relaxation and first passage properties: Relaxation to the steady state

 \section{Relaxation to the steady state}

 After having discussed the stationary state in the previous section, it is natural to ask next how the time dependent probability distribution relaxes to this stationary state at long times.
-In principle, this relaxation dynamics can be studied for arbitrary confining potentials $v(x)$.
-However, for simplicity we focus here on the simple harmonic case with $v(x) = \mu x^2/2$, i.e., $f(x)=-\mu x$ for which Eqs. \eqref{eqn:P1} and \eqref{eqn:P2} can be solved explicitly.
-These equations are valid on the whole real line and satisfy the following boundary and initial conditions
+In principle, this relaxation dynamics can be studied for arbitrary confining potentials $V(x)$.
+However, for simplicity we focus here on the simple harmonic case with $V(x) = \mu x^2/2$, i.e., $f(x)=-\mu x$ for which Eqs. \eqref{eqn:P1} and \eqref{eqn:P2} can be solved explicitly, as we see later.

+{ Before computing the full time dependent solution $P(x,t)$, it is useful and simpler to compute the time evolution of the moments of the distribution.
+This already provides a clue as to how the system relaxes to the stationary state.
+In particular it determines already the leading relaxation time scale.
+In fact, just the first two moments, e.g., the mean and the variance, are enough for this purpose.
+The first two moments of $x(t)$ can be computed directly from the Langevin equation $dx/dt = -\mu x + v_0 \sigma(t)$ where $\langle \sigma(t) \rangle = 0$ and $\langle \sigma(t) \sigma(t') \rangle = \exp(-2 \gamma |t-t'|)$.
+Integrating this Langevin equation, one gets